Do you use

 Each summer CARLA offers specific professional development opportunities for immersion educators including teachers, administrators, curriculum coordinators, as well as other educational specialists who work with immersion programs.

-Dual Language Immersion Certificate Program at the University of Minnesota
+Online Dual Language and Immersion Certificate Program at the University of Minnesota

-The certificate program in language immersion education prepares teachers or other professionals to work effectively in immersion settings.
-In immersion programs, the immersion language (the second language the students are acquiring) is used as a vehicle to teach school subjects.
-The program is designed for K-12 language immersion teachers or others interested in language immersion education.
-This unique certificate program is the first in the United States to incorporate a coherent set of courses designed specifically for immersion teachers.
-Offered by the College of Education and Human Development's Department of Curriculum and Instruction (C&I), the program was designed jointly by the college's second languages and cultures (SLC) education faculty and representatives of language immersion programs in the Twin Cities metropolitan area.
+The certificate program in dual language and immersion education prepares teachers and other educators to work effectively in immersion settings.
+Offered by the College of Education and Human Development's Department of Curriculum and Instruction (C&I), the program was designed jointly by the college's second languages and cultures (SLC) education faculty and representatives of dual language and immersion programs in the Twin Cities metropolitan area.
 Educators can complete the certificate with two to four years of part-time study.
-Most courses are offered online and graduate-level credits earned through CARLA summer institutes can also apply.
-The certificate may be completed independently or in conjunction with a master of education (M.Ed.), master of arts (M.A.), or doctor of philosophy (Ph.D.) program.
+The certificate can be completed online or may incorporate elective credits earned through face-to-face CARLA summer institutes.
+It may be completed independently or in conjunction with a master of education (M.Ed.), master of arts (M.A.), or doctor of philosophy (Ph.D.) program.

 Canadian Parents for French (CPF)